 - economic opportunities created by potential need for alternative sources of energy and climate related technologies.

-Pennsylvania Climate Impacts Assessment Update
+Pennsylvania Climate Impacts Assessment Update (PDF)

 Press release on the Impacts Assessment.